1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      -  movement to reclaim land as their rightfull heritage.
      - led by Reies López Tijerina
 6. Rodolfo Gonzales -
+     - Coloradan Rodolfa Gonzales was a feathereight boxer who became involved with politics afterwars, founded the cursade fo justice, opened a summer school for Chincano children and even hleped found the Balled Chicano de Atlan.
+     -
 7. Brown Berets & United Mexica -

 8. La Raza Unida Party -